Frequently asked questions

 There is quite a steep (but short) gradient from the gate down into the garden.
 Otherwise the site is flat.
 In dry weather a mobility scooter can drive into the garden fairly easily but this is more challenging when the ground is wet or muddy.
 We aim to create better access paths as soon as funding allows.

 Is there a toilet on site?

 Yes!
-The garden has successfully installed an eco toilet on site with thanks in part to sponsorship from SLM Toyota Hastings, which is accessible to all volunteers that come along to the sessions, and which is secured by a 4 digit code at other times for security.
+The garden has successfully installed an eco toilet on site with thanks in part to sponsorship from SLM Toyota Hastings, which is accessible to all volunteers that come along to the sessions, simply ask as volunteer or our coordinator for the key to access it.

 Our toilet has a provision of hand sanitizer at all times, and is cleaned via a cleaning schedule by local volunteers to ensure adequate hygiene.